Installing Snap

 Buildbot

-We have set up a continuous integration server to track the progress of our development.
-The buildbot also builds an up-to-date version of the Snap haddocks if you want to follow along with our git master branch.
+We have set up continuous integration to track the progress of our development.

 Snap Packages